AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/chases/chase-playback.md

     for a playback when you fire it. *This is useful to keep the correct view open as you swap between chases.*

-> Normally if you change the speed or crossfade of a chase on the wheels, the new
-    setting is saved.
+> Normally if you change the speed or crossfade of a chase on the wheels, the new setting is saved.
 However you can set this change to be temporary, so that when the show is reloaded the speed and fade will go back to the previously saved settings.
-Go to [User Settings](../system-settings/user-settings.md) (<Keys.HardKey>Avo</Keys.HardKey> + <Keys.SoftKey>User
-    Settings</Keys.SoftKey>, in the Times tab set the option <strong>[Connected View Sets](../system-settings/user-settings.md#connected-view-sets)</strong> to
-    <strong>Temporary Speed</strong>.
-You can still save a temporary speed by pressing
-    <Keys.SoftKey>Save Temporary Speed</Keys.SoftKey> in the Set Times menu.
+Go to [User Settings](../system-settings/user-settings.md) (<Keys.HardKey>Avo</Keys.HardKey> + <Keys.SoftKey>User Settings</Keys.SoftKey>), in the Times tab set the option **[Connected View Sets](../system-settings/user-settings.md#connected-view-sets)** to **Temporary Speed**.
+You can still save a temporary speed by pressing <Keys.SoftKey>Save Temporary Speed</Keys.SoftKey> in the Set Times menu.

 Setting Speed and Crossfade for a Chase
 ---------------------------------------